Keys to the future? How to read EU's Rome declaration

-Below are highlights of the draft Rome Declaration, seen by Reuters, to mark the 60th anniversary of the bloc's founding treaty.
+The declaration will be issued to mark the 60th anniversary of the EU founding treaty.

-At 836 words -- about two pages -- the document is 26 percent longer than a 50th birthday text issued in Berlin a decade ago.
+The latest draft seen by Reuters is 935 words long - far wordier than a 50th birthday text issued in Berlin a decade ago.
+Nearly 100 words have been added this week, notably to address concerns in ex-communist eastern members about a "multi-speed Europe" and to adjust a balance between calls for economic growth and social welfare guarantees.

+Below are extracts from the text, accompanied by a Reuters interpretation.
+Greece has withheld formal approval of the draft, but diplomats do not expect changes in wording.

-"We, the representatives of 27 member states ... take pride in the achievements of the European Union..."
+"We, the Leaders of 27 Member States... take pride in the achievements of the European Union..."

-READ MORE: Czech foreign minister - free movement could break up the EU

 That "27" in the first line has a poignant significance, the only, indirect, nod to Brexit.
-The Berlin text made no reference to the number of member states, which now stands at 28.
-Prime Minister Theresa May will not be in Rome and will trigger Britain's two-year withdrawal process within days of the summit.
+There are currently 28 EU members, though that is about to change.
+Prime Minister Theresa May will not be in Rome and will trigger Britain's withdrawal process on March 29, four days after the summit.

+"... a community of peace, freedom, democracy, human rights and the rule of law, a major economic power with unparalleled levels of social protection and welfare."

-The preamble offers a positive version of the Union's achievements which leaders think has been drowned out by new nationalisms sweeping the continent.
+The preamble offers a positive version of the EU's achievements, which leaders think has been drowned out by nationalisms sweeping the continent.
 Most Europeans are too young to remember the 20th century wars the founders aimed to consign to history, and many have grown up since the end of the Cold War.
+The welfare mention has been added this week.

 "... unprecedented challenges ..."

-"... make the EU stronger ... through even greater unity and solidarity ...
+"... make the European Union stronger ... through even greater unity and solidarity ...
 Taken individually, we would be sidelined by global dynamics.
-Standing together is our best chance ..."
+Standing together is our best chance to influence them..."

 The message of Rome is "unity", after British voters opened what many fear is a Pandora's box of secession.
 "Solidarity" is a buzzword amid a simmering row over who should take in refugees and who pays the bills for the Union and the euro.

-"... act together whenever possible, at different paces and intensity where necessary, as we have done in the past within the treaty framework and leaving the door open to those who want to join later ..."
+"We will act together, at different paces and intensity where necessary, while moving in the same direction, as we have done in the past, in line with the Treaties and keeping the door open to those who want to join later."

-Addresses a row over calls for a "multispeed Europe" that the eastern, ex-communist members saw as a way to cut off subsidies and power.
+Addresses a row over calls for a "multi-speed Europe" that the eastern, ex-communist members fear could be a way to cut off subsidies and power.

 The founding six members and the EU executive think faster integration can deliver the prosperity and security that disillusioned voters want.

-Rings rather hollow in the week Brexit becomes real.
+Rings rather hollow as Brexit becomes real.
 Risks a hubristic echo of another "unbreakable union" -- the Soviet one, which survived barely a decade beyond its 60th birthday.

-"... a Union which remains open to those European countries that fully share our values ..."
+"... a Union which remains open to those European countries that respect our values and are committed to promoting them."

 An olive branch to those, notably in the Balkans, who feel the EU is backpedalling on promises of membership.